ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

     <source src = "https://user-images.githubusercontent.com/42487202/146051234-5d74ecd7-62f6-44ad-a2ab-947c3e8800bf.mov">
 </video>-->

-We define stage `playershift` having below-mentioned rules.
+We define stage `playershift` as having the below-mentioned rules.
 These rules are required to change the turns between players.

-1. `papb` - This rule changes the turn from player a to player b.
+1. `papb` - This rule changes the turn from the player a to player b.

     | LHS (Pre-conditions) | RHS (Added Effects) |
     | -------------------- | ------------------- |